DAGs

 }

 The update_batches task automatically keeps track of its progress in an Airflow variable suffixed with the query_id.
-If the task fails, when it resumes (either through a retry or by being manually cleared), it will pick up from where it left off.
-Manually managing this Airflow variable should not be necessary.
+If the task fails, when it retries it will pick up from where it left off.
+The DAG can still fail if the configured number of retries are exceeded.

-Silenced DAGs check#
+Silenced DAGs check

 Check for DAGs that have silenced Slack alerts or skipped errors which may need to be turned back on.